cypress-io/cypress-documentation/source/guides/testing-strategies/auth0-authentication.md

 This guide demonstrates testing an application authenticated by [Auth0][auth0].

-The [Cypress Real World App][cypressrwa] is used and provides configuration and runnable code for both the React SPA and the Express back end.
+The [Cypress Real World App](https://github.com/cypress-io/cypress-realworld-app) is used and provides configuration and runnable code for both the React SPA and the Express back end.

 The front end uses the [auth0-react SDK][auth0react] for React Single Page Applications (SPA), which uses the [auth0-spa-js SDK][auth0spajs] underneath.
 The back end uses [express-jwt][expressjwt] to validate JWT's against [auth0][auth0].